 You may be able to negotiate some of the fees with your lender.
-See if you’re able to use a previous home appraisal or can choose some of the vendors used for the title or home inspection.
+See if you’re able to use a previous home appraisal or choose some of the vendors used for the title or home inspection.

 Get Offers from Multiple Lenders

-Closing costs and other fees will vary lender to lender.
+Closing costs and other fees will vary from lender to lender.
 It’s best to compare loan estimates from at least three different lenders.
 You can even use those loan estimates to help you negotiate an even better deal.